noahfkennedy/CISC275-Fall2018-first-git/README.md

 Commands used to create four files, leaving one as untracked, one modified, one staged, one in the repo.

-git commit -m "initial project version"
+`git commit -m "initial project version"`

-touch fileUntrack.txt
-touch fileMod.txt
-touch fileStaged.txt
-touch fileRepo.txt
+`touch fileUntrack.txt`

+`touch fileMod.txt`

+`touch fileStaged.txt`

+`touch fileRepo.txt`

-git add fileRepo.txt fileMod.txt
+`git add fileRepo.txt fileMod.txt`

-git commit -m " adding fileRepo.txt"
+`git commit -m " adding fileRepo.txt"`

-//This will add fileRepo and fileMod to the git directory
+This will add fileRepo and fileMod to the git directory

-vi fileMod.txt //opens file in text editor i //Insert command
+`vi fileMod.txt` opens file in text editor

+`i` Insert command

-"I am modifying the file"
+`"I am modifying the file"`

-(esc button)
-:wq
+`(esc button)`

+`:wq`

-git commit -m "adding modifications to the file:
+`git commit -m "adding modifications to the file: `

-//This modifies fileMod and then stages it to the git directory
+This modifies fileMod and then stages it to the git directory

-git add fileStaged.txt
+`git add fileStaged.txt`

-//This stages the fileStaged.txt file
+This stages the fileStaged.txt file

-//fileUntrack.txt was not added or committed, so it is untracked.
+fileUntrack.txt was not added or committed, so it is untracked.